ysbaddaden/gc/c/README.md

 Allocators and a collector have been implemented.
 Thought they appear to be correct, they're only efficient during certain workloads.
-Some workloads, like the Crystal compiler, that rapidly allocate many objects and requires the HEAP to grow quickly, or keeping a deeply nested objects tree, will respectively cause the program to be *very* slow or merely segfault.
-We need mechanisms to prefer growing the HEAP over collecting again and again quickly for little gains (very slow) or dispatching marking of nested objects instead of recursively marking objects and exhausting the stack (segfault).
+Some workloads, like the Crystal compiler, that rapidly allocate many objects and requires the HEAP to grow quickly may be very slow (the GC will collect too often), or keeping a deeply nested object tree will cause a stack overflow.
+We miss mechanisms to prefer growing the HEAP over collecting again and again quickly for little gains (slooooow) and dispatching marking of nested objects instead of recursively marking objects and exhausting the stack (segfaults).

 You've been warned!